Timothy Knapp House and Milton Cemetery: History

-Thomas Studwell, one of the original settlers of the village of Rye, New York built a house on the Rye Beach Ave. property in 1663.
-At the time, the town of Rye was part of Connecticut.
-He traded houses with Timothy Knapp of Stamford, CT, who then built the foundations of the current structure as a two-room residence between 1667 and 1670.
-Knapp was the deputy to the General Court in Hartford, Connecticut, as a Town Constable and Tax Collector.
+Thomas Studwell, one of the original settlers of the village of Rye, New York, built a house along "the road to the beach" (now Rye Beach Ave.) in 1663.
+At the time, the town of Rye was part of the Connecticut Colony.
+He traded houses with Timothy Knapp of Stamford, Connecticut, who then built the foundations of the current structure as a two-room residence (all-purpose room on the first floor and a bedroom on the second floor) between 1667 and 1670.
+Knapp was the deputy to the General Court in Hartford, Connecticut, as well as a Town Constable and Tax Collector.
 He was also a vestryman of Grace Church in Rye.

 Ezekiel Halsted, a wealthy landowner originally from Long Island, purchased the property from Timothy Knapp's sons in 1746.
-He expanded the house, adding a second floor using "post-and-beam" construction with a sloping roof in the back containing a dining room and kitchen, which gave the house the distinctive saltbox architecture.
+He expanded the house, adding a second floor using "post-and-beam" construction with a sloping roof in the back, which contained a dining room and kitchen, giving the house its distinctive saltbox look.
 Beams are hand-hewn, and some retain their original bark.
-The house has cellar walls reinforced with lime made from crushed oyster shells, 12-inch wooden nails holding floorboards together and a massive center chimney reinforced with mud mortar.
+The house has cellar walls reinforced with lime made from crushed oyster shells, 12-inch wooden nails holding floorboards together, and a massive center chimney reinforced with mud mortar.
+He also sided some of the walls with round-bottomed, "fish-scale" wood shingles, a decorative feature typical of early New England coastal settlements.
 The Halsted family lived in the house for the next 157 years.

 In 1906, Simeon Ford, co-owner of the Grand Union Hotel in Manhattan and a real estate developer, purchased the Knapp House.
-Julia Lauren Ford, his daughter, was an internationally known religious artist whose work is included in the collections of the Metropolitan Museum, the Art Institute of Chicago and the Corcoran Gallery in Washington.
-Miss Ford was responsible for all three 20th-century additions to the house, including a studio, a greenhouse and an aviary.
-Lauren was also helped in the founding of the Benedictine Abbey of Regina Laudis in Connecticut, which became the basis for the film Come to the Stable, written by Clare Boothe Luce.
+His son, Ellsworth, grew vegetables and flowers on the farm for daily delivery to the hotel.
+Julia Lauren Ford, his daughter, was an internationally known religious artist whose work is included in the collections of the Metropolitan Museum, the Art Institute of Chicago, and the Corcoran Gallery in Washington.
+She was responsible for all 20th-century additions to the house, including a studio, a greenhouse, and an aviary.
+The additions, however, did not encroach upon the basic form of the house.

 Before moving to Connecticut in 1940, Ms. Ford rented the house to the Matthew Taylors, whose descendants purchased it in 1969 and owned the property until it was sold to the Rye Historical Society in 1992 for $320,000.